Klinjin/Klinjin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, welcome to my site!
-As a young researcher in Astrophysics with more than two years experience, I harness the power of AI/machine learning to drive new insights into the universe's evolution.
-I focus on applying large-scale machine learning, high-dimensional optimization, and physics-informed generation algorithms to real-world/universe problems, from scientific research to potentially innovative industry solutions.
-I'm currently a data analuysis researcher at UC Berkeley, working with Prof. Uros Seljak to work at the intersection of machine learning and cosmology.
-After graduating with a Physics B.S. degree with comparative literature minor at UC Santa Barbara, I worked in Prof. Joe Hennawi's [Enigma research group](https://enigma-igm.github.io) with my graduate mentor Molly Wolfson.
-Details of the projects can be found in the 'cv' page.
+_Hi, welcome to my site!_ As a young researcher in Astrophysics🌟 with more than two years experience, I harness the power of AI🤖/machine learning to drive new insights into the universe's evolution.
+I focus on applying large-scale data surrogation, high-dimensional optimization, and physics-informed generation algorithms to real-world/real-universe problems, from scientific research to potentially innovative industry solutions.
+📍I'm currently a data analysis researcher at [UC Berkeley](https://bccp.berkeley.edu/), working with Prof. Uros Seljak to work at the intersection of machine learning and cosmology.
+📍After graduating with a Physics B.S. degree with comparative literature minor at UC Santa Barbara, I worked in Prof. Joe Hennawi's [Enigma research group](https://enigma-igm.github.io) with my graduate mentor Molly Wolfson.

-Research interests: neural networks, bayesian inference, generative models, uncertainty quantification, optimization tools, hydrodynamical simulation, intergalactic medium, weak lensing, galaxy clustering
+`Details of the projects can be found in the [cv page](https://klinjin.github.io/cv/).` `I'm applying for PhD in this current cycle for 2025 Fall, email me if you want to know more!` **Research interests:** neural networks, bayesian inference, generative models, uncertainty quantification, optimization tools, hydrodynamical simulation, intergalactic medium, weak lensing, galaxy clustering

-Extracurriculum: arts, poetry, existentialism literature, lifting, event hosting, social media
+**Extracurriculum:** arts, poetry, existentialism literature, lifting, event hosting, social media